-Move the electric switch to the OFF position.
-Reset for continuity.
-If continuity still exists, replace the AC relay.
+- 8. Move the electric to the OFF position.
+Retest for continuity.
+If continuity still exists, replace the AC relay. - 9.
+Move the electric to ON.
+Retest for continuity at the high-limit thermostat.
+If no continuity, replace the thermostat.

-If it has been determined that the high-limit thermostat needs to be replaced, it can be easily replaced by following the directions below.
+If it has been determined that the AC high-limit thermostat needs to be replaced, it can be easily replaced by following the directions below.